evancz/guide.elm-lang.org/architecture/user_input/text_fields.md

       { model | fieldContent = newContent }
 ```

-When we receive new content, we use the record update syntax to update the contents of `fieldContent`.
-We do not *really* need to use this syntax here, but it will make things easier if we end up adding a bunch of fields to our model later.
+When we receive new content, we use the record update syntax to update the contents of `content`.

 Finally we need to say how to view our application: